Typhoon stops All Blacks’ RWC run, and Italian farewells

 That ended New Zealand’s perfect record in the group stage.

-The three-time champions had won all 31 of their pool games dating back to the first tournament in 1987.
+The three-time champions had won all 31 of their pool games dating to the first tournament in 1987.
 New Zealand had also won 17 straight games at the World Cup, playoffs included, before Thursday’s announcement by organizers.

+Hagibis may be a blip for New Zealand’s World Cup — it still qualified for the quarterfinals and is still the favorite — but organizers warned it’s the most powerful typhoon Japan has seen this typhoon season.
+It has the same force as a Category 5 hurricane.

-World Rugby said Hagibis, which has the same force as a Category 5 hurricane, “is highly likely to cause considerable disruption in the Tokyo, Yokohama and Toyota City areas throughout Saturday.”
+Hagibis “is highly likely to cause considerable disruption in the Tokyo, Yokohama and Toyota City areas throughout Saturday,” rugby’s governing body said, warning fans there to stay indoors.

-The England-France Pool C game in Yokohama was also canceled.
-The typhoon is predicted to be the worst of Japan’s 2019 typhoon season and other games on Sunday might also be affected.
+The England-France Pool C game in Yokohama on Saturday was also canceled and other games on Sunday might be affected.

-Japan’s World Cup had no contingencies for group games that couldn’t be played on the day they were scheduled.
+Japan’s World Cup had no contingencies for pool games that couldn’t be played on the day they were scheduled.
 No provision for a postponement and no chance of being played at another venue.
 The rules mean the game is called a scoreless draw and both teams get two log points.
 It’s the first time any Rugby World Cup games have been cancelled.

 The All Blacks will get over it.